rclone/rclone/docs/content/rc.md

 ### core/stats-reset: Reset stats. {#core/stats-reset}

-This clears counters and errors for all stats or specific stats group if group is provided.
+This clears counters, errors and finished transfers for all stats or specific stats group if group is provided.

 Parameters